sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - topological spaces.markdown

 </li>
 <li>
 	often, convenient to specify topology for $X$ by
 	<ul>
 	<li>
-		 specifying a base of open sets, , and
+		specifying a base of open sets, $\collB$, and

 	</li>
 	<li>
 		using above criterion to define open sets

 	</li>
 	</ul>

 </li>
 <li>
-	 collection of subsets of $X$, , is base for some topology if and only if
+	collection of subsets of $X$, $\collB$, is base for some topology if and only if

 $$
 \begin{eqnarray*}